Kent State Golden Flashes: Men's basketball

 The men's basketball team, which began play in 1913 and intercollegiate competition in 1914, plays in the Memorial Athletic and Convocation Center and is Kent State's oldest sport and second-oldest intercollegiate team.
 After decades of near anonymity, since 1998 the team has been one of the most consistent in the Mid-American Conference with a league record ten straight twenty-win seasons from the 1998–99 season through the 2007–08 season (the previous record was five straight).
 Kent State was one of only eight NCAA Division I men's basketball programs in the United States to have ten consecutive seasons with twenty or more wins.
 Kent State also holds the MAC record for consecutive seasons with double-digit conference wins, also for ten consecutive seasons (the previous record was eight straight), and in 2002 finished 17–1 in conference play, setting a MAC record for conference wins in a season.
 The Flashes amassed thirty victories in the 2001–02 season which culminated in a berth in the NCAA Elite Eight.
 In the tournament they defeated seventh-seeded Oklahoma State, second-seeded Alabama, and third-seeded Pitt.
-One of the stars on this team, power forward Antonio Gates, went on to become a superstar tight end with the San Diego/Los Angeles Chargers.
-Kent State has made 12 MAC tournament title game appearances (most in conference history) and has won six (second most), along with six regular-season MAC titles and nine MAC East titles.
+One of the stars on this team, power forward Antonio Gates, went on to become a Hall of Famer in a different sport, football, as a tight end with the San Diego/Los Angeles Chargers.
+Kent State has made 14 MAC tournament title game appearances (most in conference history) and has won seven (tied for most in the conference), along with six regular-season MAC titles and nine MAC East titles.